eclipse/kapua/simulator-kura/openshift/README.md

 Assuming your have already set up Kapua, either using OpenShift or in a different way, you can simply create a Kura simulator by:

-    oc new-project kura-simulator
-    BROKER_URL=tcp://localhost:1833 ./setup-external.sh
+    oc new-app -n "$OPENSHIFT_PROJECT_NAME" -f external-template.yml -p "DOCKER_ACCOUNT=ctron" -p "BROKER_URL=tcp://localhost:1833" -p "IMAGE_VERSION=0.1.2"

-The `BROKER_URL` variable must point to the MQTT broker you are using.
+The `BROKER_URL` parameter must point to the MQTT broker you are using.
 It is also possible to use Websockets and user
 credentials:

-    BROKER_URL=ws://kapua-sys:kapua-password@localhost:80 ./setup-external.sh
+    ws://kapua-sys:kapua-password@localhost:80

 ## Scaling